Biography

 For over three decades, I have been dedicated to the continuous growth of my mind, body, and spirit.
 As a doctoral student at Penn State, I embarked on a transformative journey to align my physical and mental development with my academic pursuits—a pivotal moment in my self-discovery.
 Along the way, I have studied under exceptional teachers, cultivating adaptability, resilience, and curiosity.
 This journey has earned me black belts in multiple martial arts and, together with my career, has deepened my exploration of diverse cultures.

 As a mid-lifer, I chased a childhood dream and learned to box.
-I didn’t realize that would become a six-year odyssey with national championship fights and two regional Golden Glove titles in the USA Boxing’s masters division.
+I didn’t realize it would become a six-year odyssey, with national championship fights and two regional Golden Glove titles in USA Boxing’s masters division.

 I became a USA Boxing Coach under the tutelage of Joe Jimenez.
 The trials and tribulations of a boxing match capture life in a moment.
 The fears, decisions, regrets, and celebrations within the boxing ring can parallel many of life’s adversities and experiences.

 I transitioned to triathlon and ultra-distance running with KMF Endurance Club.
 I wanted to become a well-rounded athlete.
 I gained a much deeper understanding of myself as I moved through the triathlon distance, from sprints to 3-time Ironman finishes.
-Ultra-running brought new challenges as I raced through trails and mountains to reach a new level of achievement – culminating in a finish at a 100-mile ultra-distance event.
+Ultra-running brought new challenges as I raced through trails and mountains to reach a new level of achievement, culminating in a finish at a 100-mile ultra.

 In 2022, I returned to martial arts to explore another avenue of self-discovery.
 It’s hard beginning again, but the journey is the goal.
 It starts again with a white belt, hoping to eventually shade black.
 More than any of my other endeavors, jujitsu requires a dynamic partnership between two people, pushing each other to their limits while protecting each other as a family.
 Another lesson learned in the gym is as valuable as those before it.